Vivek1795/Vivek1795/README.md

 Built a decentralized multi-agent system using reward machines and TensorFlow to achieve task execution with 3.2x sample efficiency.

 ### ✋ Gesture-Controlled Robotic Arm
-Controlled a 6-DOF robotic arm using real-time hand detection and inverse kinematics.
-Integrated OpenCV and MyCobot SDK.
+Controlled a 3-DOF robotic arm using real-time hand detection and inverse kinematics.
+Integrated OpenCV and MuJoCo.

 ### 🦇 Bat-Inspired Foldable Wing Robot
 Designed a servo-driven biomimetic flapping wing using a 4-bar mechanism.
 Simulated aerodynamic performance in MuJoCo and improved energy efficiency by 25%.